IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 in your mind right now.
 How do we know that *B* is compatible with *Z v2.0* when depending on *Z v1.0*?

 Another scenario getting us in trouble: indirect use of transitive dependencies.
 Imagine the following: we rely on *Z* in our code, but do not include a direct dependency for it within the POM.
-Now *B* is updated and removed its dependency on *Z*.
+Now assume *B* is updated and removed its dependency on *Z*.
 You definitely don't want to head down that road.

 **Follow the rules to be safe:**